FooBarWidget/rspec-sorbet-types/README.md

 Definitions like `number` need to be discovered by the DSL compiler.

+> [!NOTE]
-The DSL compiler works by requiring all your specs (by default, `spec/**/*.rb`), then inspecting the structure of your RSpec example groups.
+> The DSL compiler works by requiring all your specs (by default, `spec/**/*.rb`), then inspecting the structure of your RSpec example groups.
 In case your specs don't follow this filename pattern, then you can customize the glob with the environment variable `SORBET_RSPEC_GLOB`.
+>
+> If your code needs to detect whether it's being required by the DSL compiler, then check whether `ENV["SORBET_RSPEC_TYPES_COMPILING"] == "1"`.

 **First**, run the DSL compiler: